 Not to be defined by just one item, or in Chef Dominique’s words, “don’t let the creation kill the creativity,” Chef Dominique continued to launch some of the most celebrated creations in the industry, including: the Cookie Shot, Frozen S’more, Blossoming Hot Chocolate, and many more items.
 For his prolific creativity, Food & Wine called him a “Culinary Van Gogh” while the New York Post coined him “the Willy Wonka of New York.”

 Today, his eponymous bakery in New York still welcomes lines averaging 100 guests prior to opening each morning.
 Chef Dominique opened his second shop, Dominique Ansel Kitchen, in New York in April 2015, which also features an after-hours dessert tasting table, U.P. (short for “Unlimited Possibilities).
-He also has a bakery in London as well as a new bakery and his first-ever restaurant in Los Angeles.

 Prior to opening his own shop, Dominique served as the Executive Pastry Chef for restaurant Daniel.
 During his six years at Daniel (the longest tenure of any pastry chef there), the restaurant earned its coveted third Michelin star and a four-star review from The New York Times.
 Dominique moved to New York City in 2006 with just two suitcases after having worked at Fauchon for nearly eight years, working up his way to lead international expansion for them.
 In 2011, he opened his first shop with a team of just four employees.